 Beauty and the Beast: Complete Series

-In the second season the ratings began to falter and the producers introduced several changes.
-The basic theme of unrequited love remained but there was more of a focus on the differences between the ‘World Below’ and the ‘World Above’.
+In the second season, the ratings began to falter and the producers introduced several changes.
+The basic theme of unrequited love remained but there was more of a focus on the differences between the ‘World Below’ and the ‘World Above.’
 Catherine is now generally accepted by the tunnel community as a person above who is sympathetic to their living arrangement and is willing to help.
-There is also more in the way of character development frequently concentrating on the back stories of Vincent and Father.
+There is also more in the way of character development frequently concentrating on the backstories of Vincent and Father.
 At times the violent beast nature of Vincent would come out and threaten those around him.
-In order to help move away from the episodic bad guy of the week format the writers introduced a recurring villain, Paracelsus (Tony Jay).
+To help move away from the episodic bad guy of the week format, the writers introduced a recurring villain, Paracelsus (Tony Jay).
 The main contrast in this season was between the strong community bonds in the World Below and the rampant crime and personal isolation in the World Above.

 This is a series that is certain to stir fond memories with a lot of people.
 Paramount has been releasing complete series sets after all the single sets are out, especially for shows that only ran a few seasons.
 ‘Beauty and the Beast’ was one of the more interesting shows of the eighties and was visually one of the best made in New York.